-2. For Foodies: Take a dish crawl in Glasgow
+2. Take a dish crawl in Glasgow

 Whether you’re a commitment-phobe, like to walk off your food between courses or just want to cram as much into one night as possible, try a dish crawl in Glasgow.
 The latest craze in the city, a dish crawl means moving across three restaurants in one night for a starter, main-course and dessert each in a different spot.
 It’s a brilliant want to explore Glasgow’s happening restaurant scene without taking a three-night stay to do it.

 I tried these three restaurants on my dish crawl:

 Vietnamese food has only just hit the streets of Glasgow (what? how?) and it has unsurprisingly become insanely popular.
 Given Vietnam is one of my favourite countries for food, the Hanoi Bike Shop was always going to get my seal of approval but the best surprise wasn’t the food – it was the inventive cocktails – Scottish gin blended with Asian flavours?
 Try it.
 You won’t be disappointed.